juztin/misty/README.md

 The following steps will:
 _(these all need to be run from the same path)_

- - Initialize a new Geth node within the current directy
- - Start an automining Geth instance
- - Start an instance of Mist

  1. Initialize the Node

      ```bash
      % misty_init.sh
      ```

- 2. Start the Auto-Miner, and load into a Geth console
+ 2. Start the Auto-Miner, and drop into a Geth console

     ```bash
     % misty_run.sh